Magnetic properties of chiral EuIr$_2$P$_2$: Magnetic properties

+There are three different of these 1D chains per unit cell related by the screw axis operation $C^{2}_3t_{{\bf c}/3}$ [see below Eq. (\ref{pos})].
+Each of these 1D chains form a triangular lattice in the $a$--$b$ plane, with basis vectors ${\bf a}$ and ${\bf b}$.

-Including the ferromagnetic (FM) NN couplings $J_1$, one realizes that two Eu sites at a distance $a$ are connected by two paths, each one involving one AF and one FM coupling.
+Including the ferromagnetic (FM) NN couplings $J_1$, one realizes that two Eu sites at a distance $a$ are connected by two paths, each one involving an NNN AF and one NN FM coupling.
+This implies an effective AF coupling between 1D chains at a distance of one lattice parameter $a$.
 Therefore the system is frustrated as the simple two-dimensional (2D) triangular lattice with AF NN couplings \cite{collins1997review,kawamura1984phase,diep2013frustrated}.
 With this picture in mind, to obtain the ground state (GS) configuration, assuming a classical magnetic moment description and for large enough AF $J_2$, we can view the system as an effective 2D triangular lattice (each site corresponds to an AF 1D spiral chain).
-The classical GS configuration of a triangular lattice with nearest neighbour AF couplings is the well known 120$^\circ$ structure, where the magnetic moments in a given $a$--$b$ plane rotate $120^\circ$ from one site to the next.
-All first neighbour magnetic moments form a $\pi/3$ angle while the angle between next nearest neighbours is $\pi$, this results in a configuration that we call AF120 with an energy per \Eui\ ion given by:
+The classical GS configuration of a triangular lattice with nearest-neighbor AF couplings is the well known 120$^\circ$ structure, where the magnetic moments rotate $120^\circ$ from one site to the next in a given $a$--$b$ plane.
+The magnetic unit cell increases by a factor three and the basic vectors become ${\bf a}-{\bf b}$ and $2{\bf a}+{\bf b}$.

+To analyze the order among the three 1D chains inside the non-magnetic unit cell, we note that for example, as mentioned at the beginning of this section, Eu$_2$ at ${\bf r}_2$ has two NN Eu$_1$ atoms lying at ${\bf r}_1$ and ${\bf r}_1+{\bf b}$.
+The magnetic moments of these Eu$_1$ atoms form an angle of 120$^\circ$ according to the above discussion.
+Then to optimize the NN FM coupling $J_1$, it is convenient that the magnetic moment of the Eu$_2$ at ${\bf r}_2$ has the direction of the sum of the two moments of the Eu$_1$ atoms, forming an angle of 60$^\circ$ with each of them.
+This completes the description of this phase that we call AF120.
+The magnetic unit cell contains 18 Eu atoms with an energy per \Eui\ ion given by:

 Due to the invariance of the Hamiltonian (\ref{eq:magham}) under a global SU(2) rotation of the magnetic moments, we can construct the AF120 state with all the magnetic moments perpendicular to the $\hat{c}$-axis.
 The resulting GS configuration is shown in Fig. \ref{fig:munitcell}.